-Every dream needs a helping hand.
+Crafting my Destiny

 I’m known as the “Bag Master” around here.
 I fix bags for a living, and I work out of a small shop that I’ve set up.
-I’ve been doing this work for quite some time now, but recently, there’s been a significant dip in the business – people prefer purchasing a new bag over a getting their old one repaired.
+I’ve been doing this work for quite some time now, but recently, there’s been a significant dip in the business – people prefer purchasing a new bag over getting their old one repaired.

 I want to grow my business.
 I want to be in a position where I’m not just repairing bags, but also putting them together and selling them.